antosatko/ecs-showcase/readme.md

 This includes:
   - Which *components* are required
   - Whether access is read-only or mutable
-  - Optional filters that exclude or include *entities* based on conditions
+  - Filters that exclude or include *entities* based on conditions

 In pseudo code: